 For several years, the Ford C-Max hybrid seemed to be at least an even match, and for some buyers, a better car than the legendary Toyota Prius.
 That changed for 2016, with a brand-new Prius — replacing the one sold since 2010—that fixes many of its predecessor's flaws while boosting fuel economy even higher than before.

-The Prius and the C-Max are both five-door hatchbacks offered only as dedicated hybrid vehicles — no gasoline-only models — and the C-Max also has a low-volume plug-in hybrid version offering 19 miles of all-electric range from a larger battery before reverting to being a conventional hybrid.
-A plug-in version of the new Prius won't arrive until next year, but it's rumored to have an electric range of 30 miles or more.
+The Prius and the C-Max are both five-door hatchbacks offered only as dedicated hybrid vehicles—no gasoline-only models—and the C-Max also has a low-volume plug-in hybrid version offering almost 20 miles of all-electric range from a larger battery before reverting to being a conventional hybrid.
+The Prius Prime plug-in version of the new model went on sale late in 2016, with 25 miles of electric range, more than the C-Max Energi's 19 miles.